 The Nursery exists to provide members of the Moggill Creek and Pullen Pullen Catchments Groups with free local native plants so that they can revegetate their land.
 While the main focus has been towards helping acreage landholders, we also provide free plants to members living on suburban blocks in the district.
 Many of our native plants are suitable for use in landscaping as ornamentals and/or to attract birds and butterflies.

 Plants are free of charge to members of the Moggill Creek and Pullen Pullen Catchments Groups, with the exception of the Birdwing Butterfly Vine (Pararistolochia praevenosa).
 Specimens of this endangered plant cost $8 per pot and are made available in larger pots at an age of 2-4 years.

 There is no upper limit to the number of plants you may take from the nursery, but it is to be hoped you will not take more than you can reasonably look after.

 The nursery started from small beginnings in 1999 under our first co-ordinator Michael Reif and is now a substantial operation, giving away between 12,000 and 15,000 plants to members every year.

 At the end of Gold Creek Rd, Brookfield, just below Gold Creek Dam.

-The Nursery has no regular opening hours.
-You can arrange for a visit to the nursery on either weekdays or weekends by contacting Bryan Hacker by phone 3374 1468 or via email at: [email protected]
+Nursery is generally open on the first and third Mondays of each month from 9 am to 12 noon.
+You can arrange for a visit to the nursery on either weekdays or weekends by contacting Anna Williamson by phone 0412 008 407 or via email

 Plants available at the nursery